What are holidays?

 What does God think of Easter and Christmas?

 Now, if we care about what God has in mind when it comes to "Holy Days", we should look and see if He tells us about any that He thinks are important.
-Of course if we don't care what He thinks, according to current practice we can make up our own.
+Of course, if we don't care what He thinks, then according to current practice we can make up our own.

 Have you ever looked to see what times God said to set aside for Him?
 Oh, sure, you think that He set them aside just for one group of people - and you are right.
 He set them aside for that group of people who want to do what He says to do.
 That group of people are the ones that God covenanted with Abraham to be His people.
 If you read the Bible, you will see that the entire world (all nations) will be blessed by the seed of Abraham.
-Who is that?
+Who is it that will be blessed?
 Well, all of us.
 Or at least, those who do things God's way and not their own.

 So, if God told people when to celebrate days that were special to Him, why would we want to ignore them and make up our own?
-In fact, we didn't even make up our own, we combined our "special" days of Christmas and Easter with those of pagan rituals already in practice.
+In fact, we didn't even make up our own, we combined our idea of "special" days of Christmas and Easter with those of pagan rituals already in practice.
 Don't think so?
 Then look them up.
 This is not just feeding you a line here.

 "We're not hurting anyone..."